abenkoula71/indian-food-react/README.md

 Istead, it will copy al the cfiuratinfilean teransitivedepeecie (webpak, Babel,ESL int,et right intoyour project so you have full control over them.
 All f the commads excet `eet` wil still wrk, but they ill pont to the copied scrps so y can twak the.
-At s poin
+At s poi